-Franziska Prost (right on the picture above), Master International Business student, spent her semester abroad at Zagreb School of Economics and Management (ZSEM) in Croatia.
-Here, she talks about her experiences.
+Franziska Prost, Master’s student in International Business at Munich Business School (MBS), spent her semester abroad at Zagreb School of Economics and Management (ZSEM) in Croatia.
+Here, she talks about her experiences and shares some tips for Zagreb.

 The reason for me choosing ZSEM for my study abroad was mainly my desire to go to Croatia.
 I knew that Croatia would offer me great opportunities for travelling and seeing much more of the world.
 The fact that Croatia is quite cheap was one big aspect; this allowed me to see more than I would have seen by going to other countries.
 I have always been interested in the Balkan countries since I felt that these countries do not get as much attention concerning travelling than other countries do.
 They offer a great diversity, have delicious food, and friendly inhabitants, which sounded very likable to me right away.

-Since my concentrations at MBS are Finance and Innovation, I took all of my courses in the Finance field.
+Since my concentrations at MBS are finance and innovation, I took all of my courses in the finance field.
 Thanks to the informative website of Zagreb School of Economics and Management, I knew in advance what courses they would offer.
 The university was completely flexible and let me even choose from different tracks in order for me to select the most interesting courses.
 I was able to take courses that I had never taken at a German university, neither during my Bachelor studies, nor at MBS.
 The courses were quite specialized and there was a great variety of Finance related classes.
-I got the chance to take Financial Law, Risk Management in Financial Institutions, and Project Management.
+I got the chance to take courses in Financial Law, Risk Management in Financial Institutions, and Project Management.

 But by far the most interesting course was Measurement and Maximization of Company Value, a computer-based simulation game where students manage their own company from Human Resources, Marketing, and Production to Finance.
 It gave me a good insight on how all these departments correlate and work together, and how one decision in one field had effects on the other.
 I am convinced that this course gave me some good insights into how this works in a real company.